-Post-Merger Global Marketing Automation and Web Consolidation
+Post-Merger Marketing Automation and Web Consolidation

-Standardizing AEM + Pardot + Salesforce across 8 regions
+Standardizing AEM + Pardot + Salesforce across 7 regions

 - Multiple web properties with no shared CMS workflow